FreeSpirit11/hirst-painting/README.md

 1.To run the program, make sure you have Python installed.
 2.Clone the repository and run the Python file "hirst_painting.py".
 The artwork will be displayed using the Turtle graphics module.

+## File Structure

+- `hirst_painting.py`: The main Python script that generates the Hirst painting using Turtle graphics.
+- `image.jpg`: The image file used to extract colors for the painting (optional, generated with colorgram library).
+- `README.md`: The README file containing instructions and information about the project.

 ## Acknowledgments

 This project is inspired by the #100DaysOfCode challenge by Angela Yu.Special thanks to the Python Turtle graphics library for enabling the creation of artistic visualizations.